-The first two examples can possibly be accounted for by introducing quantities that take the redundancy of a layer into account, such as those proposed by~\cite{srinivas2015data,babaeizadeh2016noiseout}.
-For the first example, another option is to replace the KL selectivity of a neuron by its \emph{specific information spectrum}, $\{\kld{P_{T_j^{(i)}|Y=y}}{P_{T_j^{(i)}}}\}_{y\in\setnotation{C}}$.
-The resulting spectra, evaluated for every neuron in a given layer, could allow selecting a subset of neurons such that each class in $\setnotation{C}$ is represented.
+On the other hand, our proposed quantities are based on \emph{individual} neurons, ignoring potential correlations between different neurons of the same layer.
+Our work is thus at one extreme end; the recently proposed information bottleneck theory of NNs, which computes a single mutual information value for an entire layer~\cite{Tishby_BlackBox} lies at the opposite end.
+Neither is sufficient to characterize NNs: We point at shortcomings of our approach in Examples~\ref{ex:entropy} through~\ref{ex:misynergy} and refer the reader to~\cite{Saxe_IBTheory,Amjad_HowNotTo,Goldfeld_Estimating} for shortcomings of the information bottleneck theory of NNs.
+We believe that a full information-theoretic characterization of NNs requires additional mathematical quantities, computed also for subsets of neurons of a given layer.
+For example, the shortcomings highlighted in Examples~\ref{ex:klred} and~\ref{ex:mired} can possibly be accounted for by introducing quantities that take the redundancy of a layer into account, such as those proposed by~\cite{srinivas2015data,babaeizadeh2016noiseout}.
+For Example~\ref{ex:klred}, another option is to replace the KL selectivity of a neuron by its \emph{specific information spectrum}, $\{\kld{P_{T_j^{(i)}|Y=y}}{P_{T_j^{(i)}}}\}_{y\in\setnotation{C}}$.
+The resulting spectra, evaluated for every neuron in a given layer, allow selecting a subset of neurons such that each class in $\setnotation{C}$ is represented.
 More generally, all examples can be treated by investigating how the mutual information between a complete layer and the class variable splits into redundant, unique, and synergistic parts.
 Neurons that contain only redundant information shall be assigned little importance; in deeper layers, unique information may be given higher value than synergistic information, whereas the contrary may be true for shallow layers.
-This line of thinking suggests that, in addition to the measures proposed so far, \emph{partial information decomposition}~\cite{Williams_PID,Rauh_PID} may be used to shed more light on the behavior of neural networks.
+This line of thinking suggests that PID~\cite{Williams_PID,Rauh_PID} can shed more light on the behavior of NNs.
+For example, the authors of~\cite{Tax_PID} discover two distinct phases during training a NN with a single hidden layer, characterized by large amounts of redundant and unique information, respectively.
+Computing the PID of a wide layer is prohibitive in terms of computational complexity and suffers from the curse of dimensionality.
+An approximate PID, based on bounds and approximations, may be a computationally feasible way of validating the claims regarding synergy and redundancy made at the hand of information-ordered cumulative ablation.
 Future work shall be devoted to this analysis.

-A second line of future work shall extend the observations in this paper and in Appendix~\ref{app:batch}.
-Specifically, we aim to study in detail the effect of different training schemes, including different regularizers and batch normalization, on the information-theoretic quantities of the neuron outputs.
-Similarly, the effect of different NN architectures (underparameterized NNs that underfit, bottleneck layers, particularly wide layers, slim but deep NNs, etc.) shall be analyzed in detail.
-While a significant amount of knowledge can be created already with the quantities proposed in Section~\ref{sec:impfunc}, also these analyses will benefit from a more complete picture using partial information decomposition.